Linguistic and Technical Documents

 This presentation at ASIALEX2016 in The Philippines describes three bilingual learner’s dictionaries.
 (Abstract | Presentation slides)

 A panel discussion organized by our director Jack Halpern for the Middle East Studies Association (MESA) 2014 Annual Meeting focused on methodologies to create pedagogically effective language learning and dictionary applications by harnessing the vast potential of the mobile platform.
-View Mr. Halpern’s presentation abstract here.
+View Mr. Halpern’s presentation abstract here and slide show here.

 An innovative phonemic transcription system developed mainly for ease of use by learners of Modern Standard Arabic, with several unique features including an indication of word stress and vowel neutralization.
 Presented at the Towards A Transliteration Standard of Arabic: Challenges and Solutions conference in Abu Dhabi in 2009.
 See also slide show.